 - A lack of oxygen at the time of birth that may damage a part of the brain.

 - Illegal or street drugs may trigger the condition in some people.
 For example, heavy cannabis usage may account for between 8% and 14% of schizophrenia cases.
-Many other drugs of abuse such as amfetamines, cocaine, ketamine and lysergic acid diethylamide (LSD) can trigger a schizophrenia-like illness.
+Many other recreational drugs such as amfetamines, cocaine, ketamine and lysergic acid diethylamide (LSD) can trigger a schizophrenia-like illness.

-Blood and urine tests may be done to rule out physical causes of the symptoms or drug/alcohol use.
+Blood and urine tests may be done.
+This will rule out physical causes of the symptoms or drug/alcohol misuse which may cause similar symptoms.
 People already diagnosed with schizophrenia may also have tests done if they suddenly become worse.

 How is the diagnosis made?